NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 #### Mutations

-The Genes tab will give an overview of all the mutations who match the criteria of the filters (Cohort).
+The `Mutations` tab will give an overview of all the mutations who match the criteria of the filters (Cohort).

 [![Exploration Mutation Example](images/Exploration-Mutation-Example.png)](images/Exploration-Mutation-Example.png "Click to see the full image.")